I know the most important thing you can do for your marriage.

-I believe there are two reasons we fail to live out a consistent devotional life.
+I believe we fail to live a consistent devotional life for two reasons.

 How many times have you heard or read the truth of God, been convicted of your need to change, resolved then and there to obey God and follow the truth, but failed to hold to your new course of action?
 (If you are like me, many times!)

-So here are 3 steps to enacting adjustments:
+So here are three steps to enacting adjustments:

 - Schedule it!!!
 My schedule is as busy as anyone’s schedule.
-I have found that the best of intentions by itself does not often result in success.
-To ensure that I will have my time with the Lord or do most any other thing that involves an allotment of time, I must schedule it.
+I have found that the best intentions do not often result in success.
+I must schedule it to ensure that I will have my time with the Lord or do almost anything that involves an allotment of time.

-- When scheduling, work your way backward from the time you want to begin your quiet time.
+- When scheduling, work backward from when you want to begin your quiet time.
 The battle for the morning devotional is usually lost the evening before!
-This is where the ADJUSTMEMTS enter the equation.
+This is where the ADJUSTMENTS enter the equation.
 Begin with the end result in mind.
 If I need to get myself up at 5:30 AM to have a decent quiet time, then I must go to bed at 10:00 PM.
-To get to bed at 10:00, I must begin getting ready at 9:30.
+To get to bed at 10:00, I must get ready at 9:30.
 To begin getting ready for bed at 9:30 and have a little bit of time to myself, I must get the children in bed at 8:30…and so on.

 - Stick to the schedule!!!
 When we follow the schedule, it works!
 When we don’t, it doesn’t!